kinderp/3183/README.md

 Doing that in the child's code, all the keyworded function parameters in kwargs will be present as instance attributes in your custom model class.
 It's a good idea using a prefix underscore when naming your kwargs attributes (e.g. `_session`, `_title`) in order to do not override existing attributes.

-You can use this method to pass values from a controller to your model instance.
+You can use this method to pass values in this direction [Controller]->[View]->[Model].

 As you can see in the code above `self._session` `self._title` are not explicitly defined but they are used after super() call and came from kwargs dict.

-So here a correct way to instantiate your custom model class in a controller.
+So here a correct way to pass dynamic values to view and its inner model from a controller.

 ```python
 data_header =  { '_title': 'Titolo centrale', '_session': 'Sessione di prova'}